Continuous-mode quantum key distribution with digital signal processing: Introduction

-Remarkably, the tremendous breakthroughs of local oscillator (LO) schemes since 2015~\cite{Phys.Rev.X.5.041009.2015,Phys.Rev.X.5.041010.2015} have pushed CVQKD to a new stage, in which techniques from modern digital coherent communication were brought in~\cite{IEEE.Photon.Technol.Lett.30.650.2018,Commun.Phys.2.9.2019,J.Lightwave.Technol.38.2214.2020,Commun.Phys.5.162.2022}, thus we noted it as \emph{digital} CVQKD.
-Especially the digital signal processing (DSP), it significantly improves the signal-to-noise ratio (SNR) by compensating channel drafting and device impairments, which greatly simplifies physical systems.
-This paves the way towards ultra-high secret key rate with tens of GHz bandwidth CVQKD system, in the meanwhile, this also complicates the security analysis.
+Moreover, the tremendous breakthroughs of local oscillator (LO) schemes since 2015~\cite{Phys.Rev.X.5.041009.2015,Phys.Rev.X.5.041010.2015} have pushed CVQKD into a new stage, in which techniques from modern digital coherent communication have been brought in~\cite{IEEE.Photon.Technol.Lett.30.650.2018,Commun.Phys.2.9.2019,J.Lightwave.Technol.38.2214.2020,Commun.Phys.5.162.2022}.
+We call this stage \emph{digital} CVQKD.
+Specifically, digital signal processing (DSP) significantly improves the signal-to-noise ratio (SNR) by compensating for channel drifting and device impairments, which greatly simplifies physical systems.
+This paves the way for an ultra-high secret key rate with tens of GHz of bandwidth in the CVQKD system.
+However, this phenomenon also complicates the security analysis.

-There are two barriers for the security analysis of a digital CVQKD system, one is the discrete modulation format and the other is DSP.
-The former results from the destruction of estimating covariance matrix directly from the measurement results, and recently has been solved with uncertainty principle~\cite{arXiv:1805.04249} and semi-defined program~\cite{Phys.Rev.X.9.021059.2019,Phys.Rev.X.9.041064.2019} methods.
-While the latter comes from the difficulty of constructing appropriate measurement operator to describe the output of DSP.
+Two barriers exist in the security analysis of a digital CVQKD system.
+One is the discrete modulation format, and the other is DSP.
+The former results from the destruction of estimating the covariance matrix directly from the measurement results and was recently solved with the semidefinite programming~\cite{Phys.Rev.X.9.021059.2019,Phys.Rev.X.9.041064.2019,Quantum.5.540.2021} or other novel methods~\cite{arXiv:1805.04249,Nat.Commun.12.252.2021}.
+The other barrier is the difficulty of constructing an appropriate measurement operator to describe the output of DSP.

-More specifically, current security analysis assumes the receiver conducting quadrature measurements on a single optical mode.
-DSP algorithms construct a transformation of multiple raw data sampled at different time.
-To understand what the output represents, time-domain description of system behavior should be introduced, which is beyond traditional single mode description.
+Specifically, a single-point quadrature measurement of each state in one ensemble is sufficient for reliable tomography of single-mode states.
+However, for the tomography of continuous-mode states, the extraction of quadrature information involves multi-point sampling and processing.
+Therefore, a time-domain description of system's behavior should be introduced, which is beyond the traditional single-mode description.